brianchowlab/OSP/README.md

 **Step 7.** *Upload OSP script onto Arduino UNO* - Using the Arduino IDE open up the OSP Arduino script located in the cloned respository folder *OSP\Software\Arduino Files\OSP_Serial_Communication*.
 Make sure the Arduino is to the OSP device and that the OSP device is connected to your computer via USB and click the **UPLOAD** button in the Arduino IDE.

-**Step 8.** ***(ONLY WINDOWS USERS)*** *Setting up Seabreeze Drivers* - Visit the following [LINK](https://github.com/ap--/python-seabreeze/blob/master/misc/windows-driver-files.zip) and download the Windows Seabreeze drivers zip file.
-Extract it to a known location.
+**Step 8.** ***(ONLY WINDOWS USERS)*** *Setting up Seabreeze Drivers* - Visit the following [LINK](https://github.com/ap--/python-seabreeze/blob/master/misc/windows-driver-files.zip) and click the download button.
+Extract the downloaded .zip file to a known location.
+Open up *Device Manager* on your Windows machine.
 Connect your computer to the OSP device via USB.
-Then open up *Device Manager* on your Windows machine, find the spectrometer in the list (most likely called STS), *right click it* and choose *Update Driver Software*.
-A windows will pop up.
-Navigate to the folder where you extracted the Windows Seabreeze drivers file and select it.
+In the  *Device Manager* list of devices make sure that there is now a tab named *Ocean Optics USB Devices*.
+In that tab should be a device named *Ocean Optics STS (WinUSB).
+If this device is present you can now move on to step 9.

+If for some reason, you cannot find *Ocean Optics USB Devices* in the *Device Manager* you will have to manually set-up the drivers.
+To do this, in the *Device Manager* find the tab labeled *Other Devices*.
+In that tab there should be a deviced named *STS*. *Right-click* on this device name and selected *Update drivers* from the drop-down menu.
+Next, a window will pop up asking you where the system should look for the drivers.
+Select the *Browse my computer for the driver software*.
+On the next screen click the browse button and direct the system to the *windows-driver-files* folder which you downloaded & extracted at the beginning of this step.

 **Step 9.** *Opening the User Interface* - In order to start utilizing the OSP device, make sure the device is **turned on** and plugged in via USB to a computer.
 Open up *Anaconda Prompt* and write the following lines of code (leave out the $):
 ```sh